Dasari-Deepthi05/FEDERATED-HEALTHCARE-DIAGNOSIS/README.md

 ```
 Train the model (interactive mode)

-Select dataset in dashboard.
+-Select dataset in dashboard.

-Click "Run Training".
+-Click "Run Training".

-View accuracy and epsilon charts in real time.
+-View accuracy and epsilon charts in real time.